praetorian-inc/praetorian-cli/README.md

 ```

 ### Using a plugin command
-Plugin commands add end-to-end function to the CLI as commands grouped under `plugin`.
+Plugin commands add end-to-end functions to the CLI as commands grouped under `plugin`.
 See a listing
 of all the plugin commands by running:

 ```zsh
 praetorian chariot plugin --help
 ```

 Different Praetorian teams extend the CLI using plugin commands.
-Here is an example to streamline our team
+Here is an example that streamlines client
-in the creation of client reports:
+reporting:

 ```zsh
 praetorian chariot plugin report